ygu60/QuantJourney/README.md

 This section has random foundational tasks to work on when a brain break is needed or if free time is available.

 1. [Mental Math](https://openquant.co/math-game) - Practice Arithmetic

+## Quant Competitions
+Add any competitions that come up.